 4. Get the word out.

 Now that you’re ready to sell, I will put my experience to work for you by setting up a marketing strategy that is specific to your home.
 There are many ways that I get the word out: The Internet , Yard signs, Open houses, Media advertising, Agent-to-agent referrals, Direct mail marketing campaigns.
 Listing your home on the MLS is only one piece of the overall marketing strategy.
-I use a combination of these tactics to bring the most qualified buyers to your home.
+I use a combination of these tactics to bring the most qualified buyers to your home including hosting a well marketed open house.
 My marketing structure is designed to bring out the most potential buyers during the first 3-4 weeks on the market.

 5. Receive an offer.

 When you receive a written offer from a potential buyer, I will first find out whether or not the individual is prequalified or preapproved to buy your home.
 If so, then you and I will review the proposed contract, taking care to understand what is required of both parties to execute the transaction.
 The contract, though not limited to this list, will likely include the following: legal description of the property, offer price, down payment, financing arrangements , list of fees and who will pay them, who pays for the survey, deposit amount, inspection rights and possible repair allowances, method of conveying the title and who will handle the closing, appliances and furnishings that will stay with the home, settlement or closing date, and any contingencies.

 At this point, you have three options: accept the contract as is, accept it with changes (a counteroffer), or reject it.
 Once both parties have signed a written offer, the document becomes legally binding.